 There’s a pocket behind each seat for your essentials.
 The G-Link 2 also comes with one cup holder (if you want two, the second must be purchased separately).

-The stroller has a simple, quick fold with no foot action required — one advantage over the Maclaren Twin Triumph.
+The stroller has a simple, quick fold with no foot action required.
 You’ll be happy to hear this if you wear flip flops!
 Yes, the folding on this stroller is pretty awesome.

 However, a downgrade from the previous model: the stroller no longer self-stands when folded.
 That’s because they removed the metal standing mechanism to bring the stroller’s weight down — an instance where you take the good with the bad…